lineality/definition_behavior_studies/README.md

 We can maintain extended ranges (e.g. [vitruvian] range of motion). (e.g. vs. contraction and collapse) (context for 'vitruvian' nickname here : en.wikipedia.org/wiki/Vitruvian_Man)
 We can find and follow patterns that lead to better outcomes.
 We can follow best practice.

+We can do projects.
+We can coordinate and collaborate to do projects.
+We can externalize data in projects.
+We can do projects focused on stakeholder-user-feature needs.
+We can meet the needs of a user with a project.
+We can align on goals and scope for projects.
+We can track the progress of the project (formative, summative).
+We can report on the progress of the project (formative, summative).
+We can monitor the system-health-fitness or system-collapse of the project.

 We can communicate and coordinate in these areas and ways:
 We can communicate across space.